 In March 2023, our Board adopted guidelines requiring each director and executive officer of the Company to hold shares of the Company's common stock (the "Stock Ownership Guidelines").
 Each non-employee director of the Company is required to own common stock of the Company with a value of at least five times the individual's annual cash retainer.
 The Chief Executive Officer of the Company is required to own common stock of the Company with a value of at least four times his or her annual base salary.
-All other executive officers are required to own common stock of the Company with a value of at least four times his or her annual base salary.
-All other executive officers are required to own common stock of the Company with a value of at least five times the individual's officers in office at the time of the adoption of the Stock Ownership Guidelines must satisfy his or her respective guideline within five years from the date the Stock Ownership Guidelines were adopted.
+All other executive officers are required to own common stock of the Company with a value of at least two times their annual base salary.
+The directors and executive officers in office at the time of the adoption of the Stock Ownership Guidelines must satisfy his or her respective guideline within five years from the date the Stock Ownership Guidelines were adopted (by March 7, 2028).
 Any future director or executive officer must satisfy his or her respective guideline within five years of the date of his or her initial appointment.